Explore and experience cocktail culture through the history, music, food, drink, and people of Cuba.

 After breakfast, we depart and begin our journey back to Havana with a final cocktail history lesson on the motor coach.
 On the way, we explore Finca Vigia, Hemingway’s home in San Francisco de Paula on the outskirts of Havana.
 Lunch at a local paladar, and then peruse and shop at Mercado San Jose.
 Our final evening in Cuba begins with a classic car ride along Havana’s famous seaside boulevard, the Malecón.
 Enjoy Cuban cuisine at one of Havana’s finest paladars (privately-owned restaurant).
 Spend your last evening in Cuba taking in Cuban jazz, art, and nightlife.
 Our guide is happy to make recommendations.

 Alas, it’s time to say goodbye to Cuba and new friends.
-After breakfast, check out of hotel, make sure you have some Cuban rum to take home, and remember to switch your Cuban currency back to American currency before you leave.
+After breakfast, check out of your casa, make sure you have some Cuban rum to take home, and remember to switch your Cuban currency back to American currency before you leave.
 Depart for José Marti International Airport.
 Adios!